 Back in October I decided to go vegan for a week.
-An easy enough challenge and I really had no reason for doing it other than to see if my energy levels would increase as well as to try some new restaurants and recipes.
+An easy enough challenge and, to be fair, I really had no reason for doing it other than to see if my energy levels would increase — as well as to try some new restaurants and recipes.
 One week passed in the blink of an eye and I decided to go for two.
 Two weeks passed without so much as an issue and I decided to continue for a month!
 Here’s what I discovered:

-- Being vegan is actually quite easy.
-I’ve been dairy free for two years so perhaps that made this transition easier for me.
-I guess this fact was surprising to me because of how many ‘vegans’ I have seen that yo-yo back and forth under the guise of their dietary failures being due to vegan food being difficult to find.
-Honestly, it’s not hard to find vegan food.
+- Being vegan is actually pretty easy.
+Disclosure– I’ve been dairy free for two years so perhaps that made this transition easier for me.
+I guess this fact was surprising to me because of how many vegans I have seen yo-yo back and forth with the reasoning being that vegan food is difficult to find.
+Honestly, it’s not hard to find vegan food as long as you aren’t particularly picky.
 And I say that in general – not as someone living in LA.
+You can do this!

-- Being vegan AND gluten free is a bit tougher!
-I am 100% gluten free for two years now and gluten limited since 2009.
-I’m not a fair weather friend who is gluten free some days and not others.
-I am 100% in this thing and finding gluten free vegan food is a much tougher challenge than simply being vegan.
-Many meat substitutes and sauces are gluten laden.
+- Being vegan AND gluten-free is a bit tougher!
+I am 100% gluten-free for two years now and gluten limited since 2009.
+I’m not a fair-weather friend who is gluten-free some days and not others.
+I am 100% in this thing and finding gluten-free vegan food is a much tougher challenge than simply being vegan.
+Many meat substitutes and sauces are gluten-laden.
 However, it was entirely manageable.
 If I was presented with a situation which did not have food I could eat (travel, events, etc) I simply waited until I got home to eat or picked up my own snack.
-It’s truly not hard to do this.
-It takes commitment, yes.
+It’s totally possible.
+It takes commitment, yes, but you’ve got this!

 - My cravings changed.
 I used to refer to my diet as ‘meats and sweets’ as those were the two main food groups in my diet and the things I craved the most.
 I’ve eaten red meat at most every meal since I re-introduced meat into my diet about ten years ago (after five years of not eating beef or pork).
-Interestingly enough, after my month of veganism I started craving vegetables — and my meat cravings subsided.
-I am now about 80-90% plant based.
+Interestingly enough, after my month of veganism, I started craving vegetables — and my meat cravings subsided.
+I am now about 80-90% plant-based.
 Crazy.
 My sweets cravings, however, are still exactly the same.
+If you have suggestions on that one, send them my way!

 - My energy gains were negligible.
 I initially did this vegan experiment to see if my energy levels would increase.
-I think a month is time enough to notice a difference, but unfortunately I can’t report back with a significant change.
+I think a month is long enough to notice a difference, but unfortunately, I can’t report back with a significant change.
 However, I did notice a significant decrease in energy and strength the first week or so – my pilates classes were tough, but once I made it through I was back to normal.
+If that first week hits you hard, and it probably will, stay strong and stick to the plan.
+You can do this!

 I hope that if you’re considering a vegan trial you’ll be assured from my post that it is 100% possible to do this.
 It takes commitment and at times you will be challenged, but you can succeed 🙂 I will likely challenge myself again in the coming months and report back with any updates.